Spirent/cloudsure/documentation/Node Contention - CNF_K8S_LS_NODE.md

     - **Access Pattern**: Access pattern that will be used during memory hog impairment.
 Choices are RANDOM/SEQUENTIAL/REVERSE
     - **Block Size**: Size of the block in bytes.
 Block is a small unit to perform one read/write operation
 - **Block IO Impairment Parameters**
-    This experiment puts the Kubernetes node under io stress.
-The experiment's goal is to test the resiliency of programs that share this disk resource for ephemeral or persistent storage.
+    This test puts the Kubernetes node under io stress.
+The test's goal is to test the resiliency of programs that share this disk resource for ephemeral     or persistent storage.
 It evaluates application robustness in the face of replica evictions induced by IO load on available disk space.

     - **Node Block IO Hog Impairment Enabled**: ON/OFF Node Block IO Hog Impairment